Tag Pages in your mobile app

 Custom identifiers are unique labels that are specific to a particular Page.
 Pages in your application might have a similar Page structure and can’t be uniquely identified, which can result in duplicate data.

-Custom identifiers can be created when an element on a Page uses specific attributes.
-For iOS apps, a custom identifier uses the following attributes: text, accessibility label, accessibility hint or accessibility identifier.
+You can create custom identifiers when an element on a Page uses specific attributes.
+For iOS apps, a custom identifier uses the following attributes: text, accessibility label, accessibility hint, or accessibility identifier.
 The element must have at least one of these attributes, and the custom identifier is created using all the attributes that exist on the element.

-For Android apps, a custom identifier can be used on an element that uses text and accessibility label attributes only.
-The element must have at least one attribute and the custom identifier is created using one or both of the attributes.
+For Android apps, use a custom identifier on an element that uses text and accessibility label attributes only.
+The element must have at least one attribute, and the custom identifier is created using one or both of the attributes.

 To add a custom identifier:

-1. Select one of the pages with the duplicated data and click Manage Page.
+1. Select one of the Pages with the duplicated data and select Manage Page.

 2. Go to the Page Rules tab.

-3. Add a custom identifier to the Page - mark a text label that can identify this Page.
+3. Add a custom identifier to the Page, such as marking a text label that identifies it.

-4. Verify that the number of Page views seems right.
+4. Verify that the number of Page views seems correct.

 5. Select + Add Custom Identifier, and then select a text label from the app's screen.